Royal Canadian Legion

 How easy is it to join or renew?
 Here are your options:

-Come to the branch and say hello to the Membership Committee on any Monday, beginning on Monday, September 13, 2021, 11 a.m. until 1:00 p.m.
+Come to the branch and say hello to the Membership Committee on any Monday, 11 a.m. until 1:00 p.m.
+NOTE: Upcoming meetings scheduled for Monday, Oct.
+11 and Monday, Oct.
+18 have been changed to Tuesday, Oct.
+12 and Tuesday, Oct.
+19.

 Go to https://portal.legion.ca/join and choose Renew Membership at the top of the page.
 Be sure to select Branch 05-060 BURLINGTON